Dhruvika1208/Leaf_disease_prediction/README.md

 Overview

 This project is a web-based application that predicts plant leaf diseases using a deep learning model.
 The aim is to identify whether a leaf is healthy or affected by a disease by uploading an image.
 It is built as part of learning how machine learning and computer vision can be applied to real-world problems.

+What this project does

+The application allows users to upload an image of a plant leaf.
+The image is processed and passed to a trained model, which predicts the disease or identifies if the leaf is healthy.
+The result is then displayed on a web page

+Tech Stack
+Python – main programming language
+TensorFlow / Keras – model building and training OpenCV and NumPy – image processing
+Flask – backend framework
+HTML and CSS – frontend